didgies/QuickSite/content/posts/Example.md

 layout: post
 title: Example Content
 date: 2022-02-07T00:00:00.000+00:00
+draft: true

 ---

-## QuickSite Content <br>
+## QuickSite Content

 Here you might add content such as images, products, links, and/or other site info.
-Enjoy! <br>
+Enjoy!